 - Market themselves as effectively as with paid advertising.

 - Demonstrate their expertise.

-Every Business Needs a Content Development Plan
+Every Business Needs a Content Generation Strategy

-There’s no better way to stay top-of-mind with customers and leads than through the relevant information you provide via content.
+There’s no better way to stay top-of-mind with customers and leads than through the relevant information you provide via creating content.
 A responsive website, business blog, newsletter, and online articles are a must.
 Adding white papers, eBooks, webinars, and video content to the mix is even better.
 Why?
 Because when you give people information they can use, you automatically become a trusted authority, someone they will look to for what they need themselves and share with others.

 Need another reason to embrace content marketing?
 Search engines like Google reward consistently updated, content-rich websites by ranking the sites higher in organic searches.
 The more relevant the content you produce, the better you’ll rank, and you’ll attract more customers looking for your product or service.

-The Benefits You’ll Realize
+The Benefits You’ll Realize from Quality Content Creation

-Before designing your content development plan, you need to understand exactly what content marketing is, and what you hope to accomplish and gain from it.
+Before designing your content generation plan, you need to understand exactly what content marketing is, and what you hope to accomplish and gain from it.
 The definition of content marketing can change depending on what products or services you offer, and what you want to achieve.
 There are many ways to approach it and the variables can be complex.